Sony RX100 VI vs Panasonic TZ200 - Amateur Photographer

 Sony RX100 VI vs Panasonic TZ200: Frame Rate

 One of the benefits of having a fast, stacked sensor is the ability to shoot at very fast frame rates.
-With the Sony RX100 VI, you can shoot at a staggering 24fps, with AF/AE, for up to 233 shots at a time.
+With the Sony RX100 VI, you can shoot at a staggering 24fps, while the camera continuously adjusts autofocus and autoexposure, for up to 233 shots at a time.
 By contrast, if we’re talking about full-resolution, the Panasonic offers a more modest 10fps – which should still see you right for most occasions (and takes up far less space on your memory card).
 If you’re keen to shoot faster, you can utilise Panasonic’s 4K Photo option, which enables shooting at 30fps, but leaves you only with JPEGs at 8 megapixels.

 Winner: Sony RX100 VI